frzifus/PAUSE/README.md

 ### Description
 -------
 PAUSE redefines the service called throughout the "PAUSE" command on Microsoft Windows host systems.
 The basic tasks are:
-* the OS locates the PAUSE daemon
+* the OS locates the PAUSE program
 * allocate the memory to execute the command
 * execute the command and wait for a keystroke
 * deallocate the memory